-The same tactic applies with the groceries: Get them sent to your door with any of the city's different delivery apps (which we reviewed).
+The same tactic applies with the groceries: Get them sent to your door with any of the city's different delivery apps (which we've reviewed extensively).
 If your kitchen's tiny, hold off on ordering vittles until the day-of so you don't have to hassle with storage.
-And if you're hoping to throw a full-on dinner party without spending any time slaving over the stove, there's Kitchit, a service that'll send a local chef to your place to prep, cook, and clean up, so you can spend your party sipping wine, not making sure nothing's burned.
+And if you're hoping to throw a full-on dinner party without spending most of the time cleaning, cooking or serving, check out these services around the city which allow you to hire help for the night.

-Whatever you decide, devise the menu with your own kitchen in mind—i.e. don't dream up six different appetizers that all need to be served fresh from the oven if you're working with one small stove.
+Another pro tip: Devise the menu with your own kitchen in mind—in other words, don't dream up six different appetizers that all need to be served fresh from the oven if you're working with one small stove.
 Instead, opt for a charcuterie board, or snacks that can be cooked ahead of time and re-heated right before the party.

 Minimize stuff, maximize space